 The Company plans to cap rents on installed ADUs at a rent affordable to households earning 80% of average monthly income assuming 30% of income is spent on housing, which is $1320 in Portland.
 In addition, subject to demand, the Company expects to develop ADUs on owner-occupied residential properties only.
 Investor-owners of single family properties have expressed significant interest in Dweller’s ground lease transactions but Dweller will only work with those owners to the extent that it is unable to identify enough interest from owner-occupied properties.

-The Company plans to develop the eight ADUs in residential neighborhoods within Portland, Oregon.
+The Company plans to develop the four ADUs in residential neighborhoods within Portland, Oregon.
 Portland is one of the fastest growing metro regions in the U.S. and one of the most housing constrained.
 The region currently has a rental vacancy rate of 4.4%, compared to a national average of 6.6%, and needs to add an average of 13,000 new housing units annually over the next decade to meet anticipated demand.
 In June 2020, the median monthly rent for a 1-bedroom apartment was $1425.

 For this portfolio, the Company will seek out properties that are particularly well-suited for a prefab ADU to shorten installation times and ensure limited variability in project costs.
 To achieve this outcome, a deep pipeline will be developed to allow for the Company to select the properties most suited for this type of development.

 In terms of competition, there are no similar companies in Portland offering a similar ground lease opportunity.
 Property owners without financing have few options to develop an ADU on their properties.